-US and Iraqi commanders have said the push to retake the city could begin by the second half of October.
+US and Iraqi commanders have said that the push to retake the city could begin by the second half of October.

-Current US troop levels in Iraq are still a fraction of the 170,000 deployed at the height of the nine-year occupation that toppled Saddam Hussein in 2003, sparking an al Qaeda-backed insurgency and throwing the country into a sectarian civil war.
+Current US troop levels in Iraq are still a fraction of the 170,000 deployed at the height of the nine-year occupation that toppled Saddam Hussein in 2003, sparking an al-Qaeda-backed insurgency and throwing the country into a sectarian civil war.

-Following the withdrawal of troops from Iraq, Obama insisted there would be no American "boots on the ground".
+Following the withdrawal of troops from Iraq, Obama insisted that there would be no American "boots on the ground".

 While coalition troops were initially confined to a few military bases, Americans have inched closer to the action as the campaign progresses